 Question: I’m returning to cycling after a 20-year layoff.
 I weigh 195 pounds and quit smoking two months ago.
 On the flats, I can ride for hours, but in the hills my endurance stinks.
 I don’t have an indoor trainer but I have access to an elliptical trainer.
 Will workouts on it improve my riding? — Joe B.

-Coach Fred Matheny Replies: Welcome back to cycling, Joe!
+RBR Replies: Welcome back to cycling, Joe!

 If you just resumed riding and only recently quit smoking, they’re the reasons you’re having problems on hills.